-(1) Includes taxable-equivalent adjustments primarily related to tax-exempt income on certain loans and securities of \$1.1 million for both quarters ended March 31, 2024 and December 31, 2023.
+(1) Includes taxable-equivalent adjustments primarily related to tax-exempt income on certain loans and securities of \$1.1 million for both quarters ended March 31, 2024 June 30, 2024 and December 31, 2023 March 31, 2024.
 The estimated federal statutory tax rate was 21% for the periods presented.

-(2) Cost of all deposits, including noninterest-bearing demand deposits was 2.61% and 2.39% for the quarters ended March 31, 2024 and December 31, 2023, respectively.
+(2) Cost of all deposits, including noninterest-bearing demand deposits was 2.61% 2.73% and 2.39% 2.61% for the quarters ended March 31, 2024 June 30, 2024 and December 31, 2023 March 31, 2024, respectively.

-Our net interest income in the first quarter of 2024 was \$2.8 million lower than the fourth quarter of 2023 due to a decrease in our net interest margin from 1.59% to 1.44%.
-The decrease in our net interest margin was due to a 19 basis point increase in the cost of interest-bearing liabilities which was due primarily to a 22 basis point increase in the cost of deposits.
+Our net interest income in the first second quarter of 2024 was \$2.8 \$2.5 million lower than the fourth first quarter of 2023 2024 due to a decrease in our net interest margin from 1.59% 1.44% to 1.44% 1.37%.
+The decrease in our net interest margin was due to a 19 13 basis point increase in the cost of interest-bearing liabilities which was due primarily to a 22 12 basis point increase in the cost of deposits.
 The increase in the rates paid on deposits was due to the migration of noninterest-bearing and lower cost interest-bearing accounts to higher cost certificates of deposit and money market accounts.

-Provision for Credit Losses: There was no provision for credit losses recognized during the first quarter of 2024 as compared to a \$0.4 million provision in the fourth quarter of 2023.
-These low levels of provisions for credit losses reflect the stable balance of our loan portfolio, a minimal level of identified credit issues in our loan portfolio and the lack of significant expected credit issues arising in future periods.
+Provision for Credit Losses: There was no provision for credit losses recognized during either the second quarter of 2024 or the first quarter of 2024 as compared to a \$0.4 million provision in the fourth quarter of 2023.
+These low levels of provisions for credit losses reflect 2024.
+This reflects the stable balance of our loan portfolio, a minimal level of identified credit issues in our loan portfolio and the lack of significant expected credit issues arising in future periods.